loqusion/typix/docs/api/derivations.md

 - [`devShell`](derivations/dev-shell.md) — Sets up a shell environment that
   activates with [`nix develop`][nix-ref-develop] or [`direnv`][direnv].
 - [`mkTypstDerivation`](derivations/mk-typst-derivation.md) — A generic
-  derivation builder for running Typst commands.
+  derivation constructor for running Typst commands.
 - [`watchTypstDerivation`](derivations/watch-typst-project.md) — Returns a
   derivation for a script that watches an input file and recompiles on changes.